 The Affordable Care Act of 2010 strengthens and expands the "Money Follows the Person" Program to more States:

-- Grant awards are available to States for the fiscal year they got the award, and 4 additional fiscal years after.
-Any unused grant funds awarded in 2016 can be used until 2020.
+- Grant awards are available to States for the fiscal year they receive the award, and four additional fiscal years after.
+Any unused grant funds awarded in 2016 can be used through FY 2020.

 National contractors with subject matter expertise are available to support CMS, MFP grantees and others with technical assistance on program implementation, promote best practices and provide guidance on MFP quality improvement strategies to enhance system performance and individual consumer outcomes.

 The CMS Money Follows the Person Tribal Initiative

 In 2013, CMS awarded funding for the Money Follows the Person (MFP) Tribal Initiative (TI) to five state grantees: Minnesota, Oklahoma, North Dakota, Washington and Wisconsin.
 The MFP TI offers existing MFP state grantees and tribal partners the resources to build sustainable community-based long- term services and supports (CB-LTSS) specifically for Indian country.
 CB-LTSS are those types of assistance with daily activities that generally helps older adults and people with disabilities to remain in their homes.
 This initiative will make available these services to people with functional limitations or cognitive impairments that need assistance with activities of daily living such as bathing, dressing, eating or other basic activities when they have been in an institutional setting for over 90 days.
 These services will help them move back into the community.
 In addition, the TI may be used to advance the development of an infrastructure required to implement CB-LTSS for American Indians and Alaska Natives (AI/AN) using a single, or a variety of applicable Medicaid authorities.
 Funding is intended to support the planning and development of: